2012: My Year in Numbers

 I take solace in Clay Shirky's statement that "even the stupidest creative act, is still a creative act".
 If I've not created something in a while I feel a little stale.
 These web and media tools are my paintbrushes and my canvases.
 I love that folks like Alan Levine and others are constantly making and fiddling with stuff.
 They inspire me and remind me to just do it.

 So after thinking about Dan Meyer's 2009 Annual Report and sharing it often as a example of using data to tell storie, I decided to give it a shot.
 While Dan used a wack sack of tools and does a much more professional job that took him weeks to produce, I wanted to see if I could use Keynote to tell the story of my year in numbers.
 So after an evening of planning, data mining, watching a few tutorials, I built my 2012 report.
-I spent most Read the rest
+I spent most of the time working with timings, figuring out to animate charts and then added some music.

 Your Research Matters